 Lyme Disease is Associated with Mast Cell Activation Syndrome

-Pathogens such as viruses, bacteria, fungi, and parasites can contribute to mast cell activation syndrome.
-The mast cell reaction is an immune response in an attempt to protect the human from the pathogen.
+Pathogens, including viruses, bacteria, fungi, and parasites, can contribute to mast cell activation syndrome.
+The mast cell reaction is an immune response that attempts to protect humans from pathogens.

-When Lyme disease – or other infections – and mast cell activation syndrome are present, MCAS is part of the immune dysregulation and contributing to symptoms.
-A research study confirmed the bacteria that causes Lyme disease triggers mast cell degranulation.
-I like to approach treating illness and disease by addressing the root cause.
-It is important to test for Lyme disease and associated infections to determine if the infections are driving the mast cell mediator release.
+When Lyme bacteria, or other pathogens, and mast cell activation syndrome are present, MCAS is part of the immune dysregulation and contributes to symptoms.
+A research study confirmed that the Lyme bacteria trigger the degranulation of mast cells.
+I prefer to approach treating illnesses and diseases by addressing their root causes.
+It is essential to test for Lyme disease and associated infections to determine if these infections are contributing to the release of mast cell mediators.

 Human exposure to environmental molds and their toxins (mycotoxins) cause immune dysfunction and immune suppression.
 Mold and mycotoxins are also involved in mast cell activation syndrome.
 Suppose someone is experiencing any MCAS symptoms and has been exposed to a water-damaged building or environmental mold.
-In that case, it is critical to test for mold illness properly.
+In that case, it is crucial to properly test for mold illness.
 Addressing mold toxicity helps to improve the outcome of mast cell activation syndrome.

 Diagnosing Mast Cell Activation Syndrome

 The clinical symptoms of mast cell activation syndrome should clue the physician in to order laboratory tests to confirm this suspicion.
 Multiple diagnostic criteria for mast cell activation syndrome have been proposed by mast cell researchers, physicians, and organizations.
-In my clinical practice, I use the diagnostics criteria outlined by mast cell experts Lawrence Afrin and Gerhard Molderings.
+The Consensus 2 Criteria is the most accurate approach for testing MCAS.

 Even if the specimens are handled properly, it can be challenging to see even one mediator elevated due to the timing of mast cell degranulation.
 One approach is to collect the samples during a flare of MCAS symptoms.